dennist26/cahn-hilliard-tumour-fenics/README.md

 > python3 main_convergence_rate.py

+Note: Before running 'main_convergence_rate.py', you have to generate the data of solutions with different mesh sizes 'h' and you have to choose a reference solution.
-Note that you have run 'main_program.py' before running 'main_convergence_rate.py'.
-Don't forget to use the desired mesh size, polynom degree, quadrature degree for the coarse solutions and for the reference solution.
-You can change these settings in 'settings.py'.
+You can change the mesh size, polynom degree, quadrature degree in 'settings.py'.